twpol/tnab/README.md

   TNAB.Cli [action <URL> [...]] [...]

 Actions:
-  /benchmark            Benchmark the HTML parser with the specified URLs /crash-test           Crash test the HTML parser with the specified URLs /print-dom            Print the HTML/CSS tree from the specified URLs /print-nodes          Print the HTML/CSS nodes from the specified URLs
+  /benchmark            Benchmark the HTML/CSS parser with the specified URLs /crash-test           Crash test the HTML parser with the specified URLs /print-dom            Print the HTML/CSS tree from the specified URLs /print-nodes          Print the HTML/CSS nodes from the specified URLs